Welkro/seismic-activity-alerting-application/README.md

 ### Installing Python and Necessary Libraries

 To develop a Python seismic hazard mapping application, you need to install Python and several essential libraries.
-Here’s a quick setup guide:
+Here's a quick setup guide:

 1. **Install Python:** Download and install the latest version of Python from the [official website](https://www.python.org/).
 2. **Install Libraries:** Use `pip` to install the required libraries: